Cato Mead

 According to historian Barbara MacLeish, who is researching a book on Cato Mead, he joined the 4th Connecticut Regiment of the Continental Army commanded by Colonel John Durkee of Norwich, Connecticut in 1776 or 1777.
-Other sources reveal that Mead was born in 1762 and that he enlisted as private on 1 March 1778 for a one-year enlistment serving in Captain John McGregor's Company.
-It is not entirely clear if he was a former slave.
+Other sources reveal that Mead was born in 1762 and that he enlisted as a private on March 1, 1778, for a one-year enlistment serving in Captain John McGregor's Company.
+It is clear he was formerly enslaved according to Norwich Packet newspaper May 17, 1776.
 He served at Valley Forge from December 1777 through June 1778, where he contracted smallpox, spending two months in a Pennsylvania hospital.
 Early military records show Mead received solder's pay of $10.04 for service his in the Continental Army in July 1783.
 It is not known why he migrated to Iowa.
 While the exact grave location of Cato Mead is unknown, a marker stands at the Montrose Cemetery.